gto76/python-cheatsheet/README.md

 app.run(host=None, port=None, debug=None)  # Same as `$ flask --app FILE run --ARG=VAL`.
 ```
 * **Starts the app at `'http://localhost:5000'`.
 Use `'host="0.0.0.0"'` to run externally.**
-* **Install a WSGI server like [Waitress](https://flask.palletsprojects.com/en/latest/deploying/waitress/) and a HTTP server such as [Nginx](https://flask.palletsprojects.com/en/latest/deploying/nginx/) for better security.**
+* **Install a WSGI server like [Waitress](https://flask.palletsprojects.com/en/latest/deploying/waitress/) and a HTTP server such as [Nginx](https://flask.palletsprojects.com/en/latest/deploying/nginx/) to get better security.**
 * **Debug mode restarts the app whenever script changes and displays errors in the browser.**

 ### Serving Files